serenorg/database-replicator/README-SQLite.md

 ### Can I replicate the same database twice?

-Re-running `init` will **drop and recreate** tables.
+Re-running `init` will **clear** previously migrated tables (via truncate by default or a full drop when `--drop-existing` is supplied).
 All data will be replaced with fresh data from SQLite.
 This is useful for:
 - Correcting errors in the first migration
 - Refreshing data from an updated SQLite snapshot